-We observe how in women, GP has a tendency to overestimate, while Tanner and our methods tend to underestimate.
-In men, not only GP has a tendency to overestimate but also TW2 compared to our method.
+We observe how in women, GP has a tendency to overestimate, while Tanner and our methods to underestimate.
+In men, not only GP has a tendency to overestimate but also TW2 with respect to our methods.

-Quantifying these differences translated into months, it is observed how in TW2 women, even underestimating a month and a half with respect to GP, it presents an overestimation of 3 months with respect to EOIMF, 4 months with respect to EOIC and 4.7 months with respect to EOICMF.
+Quantifying these differences translated into months, it is observed how in TW2 women, even underestimating a month and a half with respect to GP, presents an overestimation of 3 months with respect to EOIMF, 4 months with respect to EOIC and 4.7 months with respect to EOICMF.
 GP presents differences of up to 6 months with respect to EOIC, 6.5 months with respect to EOICMF, and 5 months with respect to EOIMF.